iamshaynez/enterprise-site/content/docs/frameworks/120-bian/120-bian.md

 ---
-title: "BIAN - Banking Industry Architecture Network"
+title: BIAN - Banking Industry Architecture Network
-description: "Explore the BIAN How-to Guide V7.0 for insights into standardized banking functions and service interactions.
-Learn how BIAN's approach to banking architecture promotes efficient software integration, operational efficiency, and the adoption of shared services in the banking industry."
+description: Explore the BIAN How-to Guide V7.0 for insights into standardized banking functions and service interactions.
+Learn how BIAN's approach to banking architecture promotes efficient software integration, operational efficiency, and the adoption of shared services in the banking industry.
-summary: "Explore the BIAN How-to Guide V7.0 for insights into standardized banking functions and service interactions.
-Learn how BIAN's approach to banking architecture promotes efficient software integration, operational efficiency, and the adoption of shared services in the banking industry."
+summary: Explore the BIAN How-to Guide V7.0 for insights into standardized banking functions and service interactions.
+Learn how BIAN's approach to banking architecture promotes efficient software integration, operational efficiency, and the adoption of shared services in the banking industry.
-date: 2024-01-01T16:04:48+02:00
+date: 2024-01-01 16:04:48+02:00
-lastmod: 2024-01-01T16:04:48+02:00
+lastmod: 2024-01-01 16:04:48+02:00
 draft: false
 menu:
   docs:
-    parent: ""
+    parent: ''
-    identifier: ""
+    identifier: ''
 weight: 220
 toc: true
-seo:
-  title: "BIAN - Banking Industry Architecture Network" # custom title (optional)
-  description: "Explore the BIAN How-to Guide V7.0 for insights into standardized banking functions and service interactions.
-Learn how BIAN's approach to banking architecture promotes efficient software integration, operational efficiency, and the adoption of shared services in the banking industry." # custom description (recommended)
-  canonical: "" # custom canonical URL (optional)
-  noindex: false # false (default) or true
+slug: bian-banking-industry-architecture-network
 ---

 # Introduction to BIAN V7.0: A Comprehensive Guide